jiachengpan/jiachengpan.github.io/_posts/2016-04-27-a-line-for-a-leetcode-problem.markdown

 #### 9. Palindrome Number
 Note the negative, use long to avoid overflow, just generate a reversed long and compare with the original

+#### 15. 3Sum
+Outer loop iterates the first guy of result triplets, inner loop tries to contract the left subarray so as to find the other two of the resulting triplets.
+Note to remove duplicates by skipping duplicate elements.

+#### 16. 3Sum Closest
+Same as 15.

+#### 18. 4Sum
+Similar to 3Sum.
+Note that one can think of some way to do pruning. (e.g. skip when 3*MAX_OF_SUB_ARRAY < TARGET)

+#### 19. Remove Nth Node From End of List
+Two pointers with n-offset.

 #### 27. Remove Element
 Fast and slow, loop, swap, and when hit the val-to-remove skip incrementing slow.